EXPLAINER: How real are Putin’s nuclear threats in Ukraine?

 U.S. national security adviser Jake Sullivan responded to Putin by saying Russia would pay a high, if unspecified, price if it used nuclear weapons against Ukraine.

-IS THIS JUST BRINKMANSHIP
+IS THIS JUST BRINKMANSHIP?

 Putin has said his nuclear threat isn’t a bluff.
 His top associate, Dmitry Medvedev, said Tuesday that Russia has the right to use nuclear weapons in Ukraine if Kyiv threatens Russian statehood.